-Nation-State, teaches you methodologies of Courseunits The historiographical unit, Beyond the Nation State: Debates and Dialogues in Modern History, teaches you methodologies of international, transnational and comparative history writing, and explores a set of key concepts through coupled theoretical and case study sessions that have informed recent scholarly work on European and world history, and its entanglements with the wider world.
-These concepts include: citizenship and the state; nation, memory and identity politics; modernity and modernisation; and the body as an object of political control.
-One of the great strengths of postgraduate study at Manchester is the tremendous range of MA course units we offer in the School of Arts, Languages and Cultures, or the Centre for the History of Science, Technology and Medicine.
-Popular options in European History include: Boundaries of the Political; Public History; History of Humanitarian Aid.
+Pierre Fuller, Christian Goeschel, Leif Jerram, Stuart Jones, Alexia Yates.
+The core course unit, History Beyond the Nation State: Debates and Dialogues in Modern History, teaches you methodologies of international, transnational and comparative history writing, and explores a set of key concepts through coupled theoretical and case study sessions that have informed recent scholarly work on European and world history, and its entanglements with the wider world.
+'The course will be structured in three blocks:

+- Approaches: What methods have historians used to write history outside of national frameworks, why did these develop, and how can they be used? - Structures & Modernity: What do 'modern' and 'modernity' actually mean?
+How do historians understand the development and impact of large structures, institutions and forces such as the state, the public sphere, and technology-defining the modern world? - Subjectivities & Identities: How can historians recover subjective identities, such as those based around nationalism, gender, sexuality, race, ethnicity and class?
+How can we study the forces shaping them, and assess their role in wider historical developments?'
+Concepts examined include: citizenship and the state; nation, memory and identity politics; modernity and modernisation; and the body as an object of political control.
+Popular options chosen by students on the 'History Beyond the Nation State' core course include: Boundaries of the Political; Landscapes of Modernity: Cities and Urban Culture in Historical Perspective; History of Humanitarian Aid.
 Dissertation examples Recent dissertations include: 'German-Jewish immigrants in Britain in the Second World War'; 'Sheltering the self: psychological strategies for surviving the Stalinist gulag'; 'The Italian Communist Party, the Third International and the United Front 1921-1930'; and 'Making the New Man: The Settlement Movement in Red Vienna, 1918-1920'.